-Lynch & Owens are the South Shore’s premier divorce lawyers and family law attorneys dedicated to providing Massachusetts residents with the best representation in child support cases.
-Our child support lawyers concentrate on the following services:
+Lynch & Owens is dedicated to providing Massachusetts residents with the best representation in child support cases.
+Our child support lawyers in Massachusetts concentrate on the following services:

-- Calculating child support for high income earners including business owners, real estate developers and corporate executives.
+- Calculating child support for high income earners including business owners and corporate executives.

 - Identifying and tracing hidden income through a forensic approach.